Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 Start with RiverReports and USGS 06200000 at Big Timber, then decide whether the clarity and level still leave enough safe wading and readable current for a true freestone day.

-Most anglers treat it as a wade-first river from public corridor access rather than an all-day float commitment.
+Most anglers treat it as a wade-first river from public area access rather than an all-day float commitment.

 Skip it during heavy runoff, after storms that turn the river opaque, or whenever fast rising water removes the bank edges and pocket definition that make the river fish well.